Dcamy/UX/README.md

 # Welcome to iChain

-## Here is you guided getting started guide.
+## Here is your guided getting started guide.

 1. Download [Ollama](https://ollama.com/download) **Note** this will automatically download Ollama, you need to run the ollama setup before proceeding.
 This is a background app with no graphical user interface, it is CLI only